JLLeitschuh/nodeclipse-1/README.md

 ### Maven build

-Build
+[Maven](http://maven.apache.org/) build (using [Tycho plugin](http://eclipse.org/tycho/)) is headless build, that doesn't require Eclipse.

+From Nodeclipse-1 base folder just run `mvn package`.
+Run offline when to re-build `mvn clean package -o`.

-`mvn package` or `mvn clean package -Pquick` builds in `org.nodeclipse.updates/target` with less external dependencies.
+`mvn clean package -Pquick` builds in `org.nodeclipse.updates/target` with less external dependencies.
 It is not enough for release, e.g. because JSHint is external plugin and there are 20 more others.

 `mvn clean package -Pfull` builds in `org.nodeclipse.site/target`.
 For release.